42Crunch/resources/Minikube.md

 > Should the scripts fail for any reason, you can start from a clean situation using the deletion scripts.

-3. Run `kubectl get pods -w -n 42crunch` and wait until all pods are successfully running.
-It takes usually a couple minutes the first time, since the docker images must be pulled from the registry.
+3. Run `kubectl get pods -w` and wait until all pods are successfully running.
+It takes usually a couple minutes the first time, since the docker images must be pulled from the DockerHub registry.

     ```shell
     NAME                            READY   STATUS    RESTARTS   AGE